zjp-CN/mdbook-theme/README.md

-A preprocessor and a backend to config themes for [mdbook](https://github.com/rust-lang/mdBook), especially making a pagetoc on the right and setting full color themes from the offical [ace](https://github.com/ajaxorg/ace) editor.
+A preprocessor and a backend to config themes for [mdbook](https://github.com/rust-lang/mdBook), especially creating a pagetoc on the right and setting full color themes from the offical [ace](https://github.com/ajaxorg/ace) editor.

 # installation